ch3paz/cmd-install-archlinux/README.md

 ## SSH into archiso

-To make copy&paste easier change roots password and SSH into the booted archiso:
+To make copy & paste easier change the root password and SSH into the booted archiso:

 ~~~
 root@archiso ~ # passwd